 Children with Spina Bifida often have problems urinating, which can lead to kidney damage.
-CDC has worked with experts from across the country to develop a medical protocol that will safely and effectively monitor how well the bladder and kidneys are working in newborns and young children with spina bifida.
+CDC’s Urologic Management to Preserve Initial Renal Function Protocol for Young Children with Spina Bifida (UMPIRE) works to protect the kidneys of babies born with Spina Bifida and reduce the need for surgery.
 Correctly monitoring the bladder and kidneys, with medical treatment as needed, may eliminate some or all kidney damage.

 Learn how babies born with spina bifida are being protected.